 Vietnam.vn - Nền tảng quảng bá Việt Nam

-sustainable against all challenges of the times
+sustainable in the face of all the challenges of the times.

 Báo Kinh tế và Đô thịBáo Kinh tế và Đô thị26/12/2024

-On the morning of December 26 in Hanoi, the Russian Embassy and the Russian Trade Representative in Vietnam held a press conference on the results of developing the Vietnam-Russia comprehensive strategic partnership in 2024.
+On the morning of December 26th in Hanoi , the Russian Embassy and the Russian Trade Representative in Vietnam held a press conference on the results of the development of the comprehensive strategic partnership between Vietnam and Russia in 2024.

-Russian Trade Representative in Vietnam Viacheslav Kharinov speaks at the closing ceremony.
+Russian Trade Representative in Vietnam, Viacheslav Kharinov, speaks at the closing ceremony.
 Photo: Viet Anh

-Russian Trade Representative in Vietnam Viacheslav Kharinov speaks at the closing ceremony.
+Russian Trade Representative in Vietnam, Viacheslav Kharinov, speaks at the closing ceremony.
 Photo: Viet Anh

 The prospects for industrial cooperation between the two countries are wide open with many potential projects.
 Typical examples include the successful operation of the GAZ automobile assembly plant in Vietnam, the development of the Vietnam-Russia Industrial Park in Hai Phong, and opportunities in the fields of information technology and pharmaceuticals.
 In particular, the development of bilateral payment solutions is being actively promoted by both sides through the Vietnam-Russia Joint Venture Bank (VRB).